JoaoDSO/tent-infrastructure-scenario-appraisal/README.md

 5. **Composite assessment** using **SIMDEC** and **COSIMA**

 ## Problem Statement
-The assignment was framed as an appraisal study for the **EU Commission**.
+The project was structured as an appraisal study for the **European Commission**.
 The objective was to identify the most attractive TEN-T scenario by combining economic performance with strategic, environmental, and social considerations.

 ## Methods Used